sqvs/sqvRPC/README.md

 2 step: Now open the archive what u downloaded in release. move the folder from archive to desktop.
-Now, Open that folder and open file named "sqvRPC_Updater" from that folder wait till installer downloaded it and closed.
+Now, Open that folder and open file named "sqvRPC_Updater" from that folder wait till installer will close.
 Now in that folder from u just opened updater, u see new file named "sqvDevRichPresence" Open it.